w3c/ash-nazg/DEVELOPMENT.md

     // hopefully at some point the origin won't be needed anymore ,   "w3cAPIKey":    "deadbeef"
 ,   "w3cAPIOrigin": "http://foo.bar/"
- // address from which notifications are setn
+    // address from which notifications are set
 ,   "notifyFrom": "foo@example.com"
+    // w3cbot GitHub token with `public_repo` privileges to comment on the PR ,   "w3cBotGHToken": "1234"
 }
 ```